 Different entry rules may apply when travelling with a temporary passport or an emergency travel document.
 Before you leave, check with the closest diplomatic mission for your destination.

 Tourist visa: Not required for stays up to a maximum of 90 days

 You can’t apply for a business, work or student visa if you have already entered Japan as a tourist.

 Business travellers need a visa if they are to receive compensation in addition to their regular salary for work carried out while in Japan.

 Overstaying the 90-day, tourist visa-free limit or any other visa time limit is a criminal offence.
 If you overstay, you may be subject to fines and deportation, and you may be barred from re-entry to Japan.

-Learn about laws that apply to work in Japan.
+Laws that apply to work in Japan

 Other entry requirements